Kaushik-Rn/DesignPatterns_AgenticAI/4_Reflection/ReadMe.txt

-A self-correction loop where the LLM evaluates its own output against constraints before final return.
+A self-correction loop where the LLM reviews its own generated output against constraints before final delivery.